awsdocs/amazon-ec2-user-guide/doc_source/ComponentsAMIs.md

 ### Stopped State<a name="ec2-bootfromebs-stopped-state"></a>

 You can stop an Amazon EBS\-backed instance, but not an Amazon EC2 instance store\-backed instance\.
 Stopping causes the instance to stop running \(its status goes from `running` to `stopping` to `stopped`\)\.
 A stopped instance persists in Amazon EBS, which allows it to be restarted\.
 Stopping is different from terminating; you can't restart a terminated instance\.
 Because Amazon EC2 instance store\-backed instances can't be stopped, they're either running or terminated\.
-For more information about what happens and what you can do while an instance is stopped, see [Stop and Start Your Instance](Stop_Start.md)\.
+For more information about what happens and what you can do while an instance is stopped, see [Stop and start your instance](Stop_Start.md)\.

 ### Default Data Storage and Persistence<a name="ec2-bootfromebs-default-data-storage-and-persistence"></a>